Suskha/TILL/README.md

  1. Comparision operators are : < , <= , > , >= , = , != , NULL : IS
  2. Logical operators are : AND , OR , NOT
  3. YEAR(Date data) - extracts the year from the date field
+ 4. CONCAT(fields) - adds to value
+ 5. UPPER(filed) - creates string with all uppercase
+ 6. SQRT(field) - square roo the filed data
+ 7. AVG(field) - gives the average of the field
+ 8. SUM(field) - adds all the data of the field
+ 9. COUNT(field) - counts the how many time the data is repeated
+ 10. MAX(field) - gives maximum value
+ 11. MIN(field) - gives minimum value
+ 12. AS can be used to give nick name to table field,table,